Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Simulation study

 with indicator function $\mathbb{1}(\cdot)$.

 \item The proportion of simulations where the number of allocations to treatment 1 was at least 10\% of the total sample size $n$ less than the average sample size in the remaining groups

 where $n_{1i}$ is the number of allocations to treatment group 1 in simulation $i$.
-For $K= 1$, this reduces to the $\hat{S}_{0.1}$ sample size imbalance measure from \citet{Robertson2023}, which in turn was inspired by the performance evaluation in the simulation study from \citet{Thall2015}. \end{itemize} Parameter estimation and hypothesis testing performance was quantified with: \begin{itemize}
+For $K= 1$, this reduces to the $\hat{S}_{0.1}$ sample size imbalance measure from \citet{Robertson2023}, which in turn was inspired by the performance evaluation in the simulation study from \citet{Thall2015}.
+Note that the $\hat{S}_{0.1}$ measure is difficult to translate into an actual patient benefit measure because the patient benefit loss related to imbalance depends on the size of the treatment effect \citep{Robertson2023}.
+For instance, imbalance is less consequential if the treatment effect is small than if it is large.
+Nevertheless, we include the $\hat{S}_{0.1}$ measure for comparability with previous simulation studies.